-The courses are chosen in collaboration between the doctoral student and the principal supervisor.
-They form an important instrument to supply both breadth and depth to the programme.
-It is therefore important that an appropriate balance is struck between:
+The courses are to be selected by the doctoral student and principal supervisor in consultation.
+They are an important instrument for achieving both depth and breadth in the programme.
+Therefore, it is important that a balance is struck between

-- specialised courses in the subject and more general courses

-- independent study courses and experimental courses - courses shared with other students and courses that satisfy the doctoral student's individual interests
+- · specialisation courses and general courses - · independent study courses and experimental courses - LTH-wide courses and courses adapted to the individual student's interests